-Unless a bank is insolvent, its total assets are greater than its total liabilities.
+A business entity is insolvent if its total assets are greater than its total liabilities.
+(Banks, however, do not typically become insolvent because they are subject to regulatory takeover and resolution before insolvency occurs.)
 The excess of assets over liabilities show in the capital accounts, also called shareholder equity or net worth.
 A fundamental equation in accounting states that total assets must equal total liabilities plus net worth.
 In other words, if all of a bank's liabilities were paid by using assets, what is left would be its net worth.
-The standard equation is:
+The standard equation is